manzinello/mailgo.js.org/docs/direct-render.md

 This code fires the mailgo modal on click on a button with `id='direct-button'`.

-You can see more examples of this new features in the `examples` folder of the mailgo repository or on <https://mailgo-examples.vercel.app>.
+You can see more examples of this new features in the `examples` folder of the mailgo repository or on <https://examples.mailgo.dev/> (the repository of Mailgo examples is here: https://github.com/manzinello/mailgo-examples)